Kevin-Robertson/Inveigh/README.md

 * SMB challenge/response captures are performed by sniffing over the host system's SMB service.
 * The local LLMNR/NBNS services do not need to be disabled on the host system.
 * LLMNR/NBNS spoofer will point victims to host system's SMB service, keep account lockout scenarios in mind.
-* Ensure that any needed LMMNR,NBNS,SMB,HTTP,HTTPS ports are open within any local firewall on the host system.
+* Ensure that any needed LMMNR, NBNS, SMB, HTTP, HTTPS ports are open within any local firewall on the host system.
 * If you copy/paste challenge/response captures from the console window for password cracking, ensure that there are no extra carriage returns.

 ##### Examples: